Quotas and limits

 The Blaze plan provides generous amounts of invocations, compute time, and internet traffic free of charge.
 However, function deployments incur small-scale charges for the storage space used for the function's container.
 See the Firebase FAQ for more information.

-Quotas for Google Cloud Functions encompass 3 areas:
+Quotas for Firebase encompass 4 areas:

 • Resource Limits